 Please note that the player will not work in Safari browsers due to lacking OPUS support.
 Also, the combination of 360° video rendering and dynamic higher-order Ambisonics binaural rendering is computationally demanding, which is why HOAST360 will not work on mobile devices and on some older computers.
 If playback is not smooth, consider lowering the video quality by using the settings dropdown menu of the player.
 Lowering the video resolution will NOT impair audio quality.

-If you belong to the lucky individuals owning an HMD, you can use it on this website and fully immerse yourself.
-When opening this website in recent versions of Firefox or Chromium-based browsers with your HMD plugged into your computer, the video player automatically adds an HMD symbol to the lower right for activation of the VR environment (so far tested with HTC Vive and Oculus Rift).
-For HMDs to work in Chrome you need to set certain flags, please have a look at our readme here.
+If you have a VR headset you can use it on this website and fully immerse yourself.
+When accessing this website on the Oculus Quest or in recent versions of Firefox or Chromium-based desktop browsers with your HMD plugged into your computer, the video player automatically adds a VR symbol to the lower right for activation of the VR environment (so far tested with HTC Vive, Oculus Rift and Oculus Quest).
+For VR headsets to work in (desktop) Chrome you need to set certain flags, please have a look at our readme here.